 Most conflicts have core causes and once those are addressed, resolution becomes an option to choose rather than run away from.

 Dealing with Conflict

-Here we look at what happens to delegates in conflict situations, including how they approach with it and deal with any 'fallout'.
+Here we look at what happens to you in conflict situations, including how you deal with any 'fallout'.

-To begin we'll recreate a ‘conflict’ situation just to demonstrate the feelings it can create both in ourselves and in others and how this affects what we do and what we say.
+We'll recreate a ‘conflict’ situation to demonstrate the feelings it creates and how this affects what we do and what we say.

 We also look at why, as is very common, many people avoid dealing with it at all.

 Delegates will look at a recent situation where they either avoided conflict and what happened or handled it badly, and what happened.